leomandarino/loruki/README.md

 > Use 'ctrl + d' to select multiple items with the same characters and edit them

 > Selectors: use '> *:first-child' to select the first item in a parent element (this is useful if you want to update this section)

+> the "i" tag stands for icon (good to know)

+What I would have done differently:

+> I'd use more rem/em on text sizes, instead of pixels